A Cardinality Minimization Approach to Security-Constrained Economic Dispatch: Problem Formulation

 Here, $\gamma^\ell, \gamma^s > 0$ are parameters that ensure that the STE zone is less desirable compared to LTE zone.
 Using the operational cost $F_1(\cdot)$ and system reliability objective $F_2(\cdot)$, defined in \eqref{eq:operatingCostED} and \eqref{eq:numLines}, respectively, the single period dispatch model can be stated as follows

 When flows are limited to operate within the normal threshold $\zeta^n$, the resulting SCED models are either convex or linear programs based on the approach adopted to model the power flows (i.e., the set $\set{F}$).
-However, in the presence of reliability objective $F_2(\cdot)$, the optimization program in \eqref{prob:scedCMP} is a \emph{cardinality minimization problem} (CMP).
+However, in the presence of reliability objective $F_2(\cdot)$, the optimization program in \eqref{prob:scedCMP} is a CMP.
 The CMP is a non-smooth non-convex optimization problem, and therefore, directly solving \eqref{prob:scedCMP} is a computationally challenging undertaking.
-In order to tackle this difficulty, we present a computationally viable approximation of \eqref{prob:scedCMP} in \S\ref{sect:scedDCA}.
+In order to tackle this difficulty, we present a computationally viable approximation of \eqref{prob:scedCMP} and a MIP reformulation in \S\ref{sect:scedDCA}.